jinseo-James-Cha/jinseo-James-Cha/README.md

 Learning and focusing on Nest.js study for Back-end development<br>
 Also, planning to make qualified and readable Nest.js references.

-Making a productive hobby which is Reading books!
+Making a productive hobby, it is Reading a book regulary !

 ⚡[Building my tech blog](https://jinseo-copy-and-paste.tistory.com)⚡